Dariuszb94/todos-frontend/README.md

 ## General info

 On init, a list of todos is fetched from http://localhost:8080/todos.
-If an error occured, error will be shown.
+If an error occured, an error will be shown.
 If there is no todos, no todo will be shown.

-After submitting todo, new todo will be displayed on the list below ("name" and "status").
-There is option for delete or edit it, you can also delete all todos by clicking "Reset".
+After submitting a todo, new todo will be displayed on the list below ("name" and "status").
+There is an option for a delete or an edit it, you can also delete all todos by clicking "Reset".

-Editing todo can be done after clicking "Edit", there is a possibility to change name and/or status of it.
-If no name is submitted, name will be unchanged.
+Editing a todo can be done after clicking "Edit", there is a possibility to change name and/or status of it.
+If no name is submitted, a name will be unchanged.

 ## Technologies